pietraferreira/quartz/content/notes/university/aco-and-pso.md

 The probability is zero for nodes that are unreachable from node $i$.

 It is similar to the **Roulette Wheel Selection** in a [Genetic Algorithm](notes/university/intro-gen-algorithms.md).

+## Summary
+---
+The search process in ant colony optimisation involves assigning a constant amount of pheromone to all arcs at the beginning.
+When an ant reaches a node, it uses the pheromone trail to calculate the probability of choosing the next node.
+This probability is zero for nodes that cannot be reached from the current node, and is similar to Roulette Wheel Selection in Genetic Algorithms.